 - Improved concentration

 Meditation also helps improve concentration – a top priority for any student.
-Through mindfulness meditation, we train in focusing on the present moment.
+Through guided meditation for focus, we train in placing the attention on the present moment.
 When we begin meditating, one of the first methods we learn is how to settle our attention on the breath.
 This disciplines the mind to focus on a single activity at a time.
 It actually takes a lot of willpower to set the mental clutter and chit-chat aside and concentrate on the here and now.
 Research has found a compelling link between regular meditation sessions and enhanced attention spans.